BaybhinProgramming25/Custom-Honeypot/README.md

 # Prerequisites

-- One Ubuntu device to run SIEM and Docker software
+- One Ubuntu device to run partial SIEM and Docker software
 - Another Ubuntu device to be used as the Honeypot
 - Docker installed
 - Docker Compose installed